 Conference Services welcomes you to California State University, Northridge for your next event.
 We combine concierge service with the accommodations and amenities of one of southern California's top universities.
 Our team of Conference Assistants help to create a unique and memorable experience.
 In the sections below, you will find the information needed to plan a conference including apartment features, rates, meeting and recreational locations, dining and payments.

 Accommodations and Amenities

 Apartments at University Park

 Our conference suites are two-bedroom apartments that accommodate up to four guests.
-Each apartment has a living room, full bathroom and private balcony.
-All apartments are furnished with beds, desks, sofas, tables and chairs.
+Each apartment has a living room, full bathroom, and private balcony.
+All apartments are furnished with beds, desks, sofas, tables, and chairs.
 Most apartments have a kitchen.
-Room rates include double or single occupancy on per person and per night basis, with linen packages available for each guest.
+Room rates include double, single or alone occupancy on a per person/per night basis, with linen packages available for each guest.

 Rates (per person, per night)